-The start of a new year, and better yet, a new decade, is the perfect time to start thinking about self-improvement.
+New Year is the perfect time to start thinking about self-improvement.
 All too often, people tend to make too many goals and then feel like failures when they inevitably fail.
 You’re not a failure!
 You might just be overestimating how much change you can achieve in a year.

 Are New Year’s resolutions worth doing?

-Write your goals down
+3. Write your goals down

 Writing down your goals will help you to keep better track of your progress.
 We suggest keeping a diary to monitor your progress.
 Write them down on a big sheet of paper and stick it up somewhere so you can see them daily.

+Put time into action planning.
 Most people are so concerned with the end goal that they don’t take the time to properly plan how they will get there.
 If you plan out exactly how you’re going to achieve your goal, based on tasks you can complete daily, weekly and/or monthly, then you’ll be actively working towards your goal throughout the year.

-Start just 1 goal at a time
+5. Small steps - 1 goal at a time

-Find a buddy
+6. Find a buddy

 You’ll be more accountable if other people know about your New Year’s Resolutions.
 Tell your friends and family and give them regular updates about your progress.

 The reward system in our brains is a clever tool that we can use to our advantage.
 If you give yourself small rewards every time you make progress, these not only act as a way of congratulating yourself but also serve as motivation to keep going towards the next milestone.

-Don’t give up
+8. Don’t give up

 We at Feel Good Contacts would like to thank all our customers, new and existing, who visited our site throughout the year.
-We wish you all the best in 2023!
+We wish you all the best in 2024!